TRAFFIC ALERT: Portions of Interstate 10 will be closed at Loop 1604 this weekend

 I-10 EB main lanes to Loop 1604 EB

 All drivers on the I-10 eastbound main lanes looking to access Loop 1604 eastbound will exit to the I-10 eastbound frontage road at Exit 556 B and follow the I-10 eastbound frontage road through the Loop 1604 interchange.
-They will then utilize the U-turn at UTSA Boulevard and then follow the I-10 westbound frontage road to the Loop 1604 eastbound frontage road.
-Traffic can enter the Loop 1604 eastbound main lanes via the first available entrance ramp.
+I-10 eastbound drivers can re-enter the main lanes at the first entrance ramp after the interchange.
+Those looking to access Loop 1604 eastbound will utilize the U-turn at UTSA Boulevard and then follow the I-10 westbound frontage road to the Loop 1604 eastbound frontage road.
+Traffic can enter the Loop 1604 eastbound main lanes from the first available entrance ramp.

+All travelers on the I-10 westbound main lanes will exit at Exit 556 B to the I-10 westbound frontage road and follow the I-10 westbound frontage road through the Loop 1604 interchange.
+Drivers can re-enter the I-10 main lanes at the first entrance ramp after the Loop 1604 interchange.
+Those looking to access Loop 1604 westbound will continue on the I-10 westbound frontage road to the U-turn at La Cantera Parkway.
+Drivers will follow the I-10 eastbound frontage road back to the Loop 1604 westbound frontage road, entering the Loop 1604 westbound main lanes after Valero Way.

 For more information on traffic conditions, you can click here to view our traffic page on KSAT.com.
 To view more on the current weather conditions, click here.